Classroom (and church!) listening skills

 speakers can talk.

-- Poor listeners drift back and forth between a lecture and thoughts
+- Poor listeners drift back and forth between listening to a lecture and

 - Effective listeners use the thinking/speaking differential in three ways: